Copyright© 2020 by Ernest Bywater

 As the Reaction Team approaches the last crossroad before the final block Mitch instructs his team over their radios, “They hope to trap us in this final block and pour troops in both ends.
 So we need to punch our way through them instead of slugging it out.
 Let’s take this intersection like normal, then start a charge down the road with the skaters taking the lead when we pass the second shop.
 Let’s rock and roll.”
 Everyone takes a moment to give an acknowledgment hand sign before they split to take the intersection in their normal assault process.

 Apart from the block with the barricade the streets have been very empty of any obstructions.
 This has made it hard for the fighters of both sides to find good cover as it’s been limited to doorways and shop fronts until this block.
-About halfway down are some cars, carts, and crates stacked on the sides of the ride to provide cover for the BLM and Antifa troops.
-However, center of the road is still clear of obstructions.
+About halfway down are some cars, carts, and crates stacked on the sides of the road to provide cover for the BLM and Antifa troops.
+However, the center of the road is still clear of obstructions.

 As the Team enters the intersection a trooper on each side turns to shoot down the crossroads, taking out a few of the enemy too dumb to hide better.
 Two stop beside them to shoot down the street while the rest charge across the intersection while shooting down the street.
 Mitch stops level with the first buildings in this block.
 Once the rest of the team are across the four troops holding the corners charge after them.